+Discussion

+This requirement is included as a summary requirement for Guideline 7.3 to avoid repeated text in the requirements.
+As a separate requirement, it is used as a criterion in testing the rest of the requirements in 7.3 and is a way to encourage innovation in meeting this principle.

 7.3-B – No split contests

-The voting system must have the capability to display a ballot so that no contest is split into two groups of options.
+The voting system must have the capability of displaying a ballot so that no contest is split into two groups of options.

 For paper ballot formats, the system must include a way of presenting a contest that does not divide the options across two columns or two pages.

-For electronic interfaces, if a contest does not fit onto one screen view, the system must include a way to meet the requirements in 7.2-D-Scrolling for managing the way the list of options is displayed.
+For electronic interfaces, if a contest does not fit onto one screen view, the system must include a way to meet the requirements in 7.2-D – Scrolling for managing the way the list of options is displayed.